Vonage/vonage-go-sdk/README.md

 [![Coverage](https://codecov.io/gh/nexmo-community/nexmo-go/branch/master/graph/badge.svg)](https://codecov.io/gh/nexmo-community/nexmo-go)
 [![GoDoc](https://godoc.org/github.com/nexmo-community/nexmo-go?status.svg)](https://godoc.org/github.com/nexmo-community/nexmo-go)

-This is the definitely-unofficial Golang library for [Nexmo](https://nexmo.com).
+This is the community-supported Golang library for [Nexmo](https://nexmo.com).
 It has support for most of our APIs, but is still under active development.
 Issues, pull requests and other input is very welcome.

 If you don't already know Nexmo: We make telephony APIs.
 If you need to make a call, check a phone number, or send an SMS then you are in the right place!
 If you don't have a Nexmo yet, you can [sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&amp;utm_medium=github&amp;utm_campaign=nexmo-go) and get some free credit to get you started.